stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 # Publish a Nuget package

-This is a guide on how to publish a Stride package and share it.
+This is a guide on how to publish and share a Stride package.

 ## Setup

-Before a package can be published, it first has to be properly setup in order to work with Stride.
+Before a package can be published, it first has to be properly setup in order to work with Stride and C#.

 ### Changing metadata